 About the Major

-The undergraduate major in Political Science aims to provide understanding of basic political processes and institutions as these operate in different national and cultural contexts.
-It also covers the interaction between national states, the changing character of the relations between citizens and governments, and the values and criteria by which the quality of political life is judged.
+The undergraduate major in the Department of Political Science aims to provide students with understanding of basic political processes and institutions as these operate in different national and cultural contexts.
+It also covers the interaction between nation states, the changing character of the relations between citizens and governments, and the values and criteria by which the quality of political life is judged.
 The program may be individually focused to serve the needs of the liberal arts major, the student seeking preparation for graduate work in political science, public administration, law, and other professional fields, and the student preparing for specialized roles in political and public organizations.

 Jim Bondurant in the General Catalog

 Kathy Escobedo in the General Catalog

 Political Science Department in the General Catalog

 4289 Bunche Hall

 Making the Right Decision